-The Group uses the standardised method provided to calculate the regulatory requirements with respect to credit risk to calculate the internal capital with respect to credit risk1.
+The Bank uses the standardised method provided to calculate the regulatory requirements with respect to credit risk to calculate the internal capital with respect to the credit risk.

 The internal capital with respect to credit risk is therefore equal to the capital requirements defined in accordance with the First Pillar.
 The capital requirements are calculated on a constant basis and a report is sent to the Bank of Italy every quarter.